With so many soccer rules, it is difficult to know where to start. So, I formed the most important soccer rules in an easy-to-follow A-Z list.

 Ball Crossing the Goal Line

 The goal line is the part of the end line that is contained within the frame of the goal.
 The ball must completely cross the goal line to be considered a goal.
-If the ball does not fully cross the goal line, it is not a goal.
+It is not a goal if the ball does not fully cross the goal line.

 In most competitions, the referee must determine if the ball fully crossed the plane of the goal.

 - It’s important to remember that it does not matter who puts the ball over the goal line.